elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Disable Screensaver** - Disables the screensaver during gameplay.
  * **DisableGameUX** - Disables the Microsoft Game Explorer (GameUX) to prevent rundll32.exe high CPU.
  * **DPad Movement Fix** - Allows movement with D-pad on DirectInput and XInput gamepads.
+ * **Dynamic Resolution Support** - Dynamically shows all supported resolutions in the in-game's Options menu.
+Also shows resolution ratio in Options menu.
  * **Effects Flicker Fix** - Removes the black flicker that appears at the beginning of post-processing effects.
+ * **Fad Screen Fixes** - Fixes fading for specific areas in the game.
+Corrects wrong background music that would play if changing rooms during menu fade ins.
+Fixed background music issue on loading a game save.
- * **Flashlight Brightness** - Adjusts flashlight brightness to resemble the PS2 version.
+ * **Flashlight & Room Brightness** - Adjusts room lighting and flashlight brightness to resemble the PS2 version.
 Reduces flashlight intensity for environments, but keeps enemies and NPCs bright.
  * **Flashlight Flicker Fix** - Fixes a bug that would make James' body flash with light if exiting the pause menu while the flashlight is off.
  * **Fog 2D Fix** - Fixes an issue on Nvidia graphics cards where the 2D fog is missing.
  * **Fog Fix** - Makes the game's fog closer resemble the PlayStation 2's version which is considered the best.
 Based on [Nemesis2000 Fog Fix](http://ps2wide.net/pc.html#sh2).
  * **Fog Parameter Fix** - Adjusts the fog-of-war boundaries for specific areas to fix visual errors.
+ * **Free Space Display Fix** - Displays free space in KB, MB, GB or TB.
  * **Fullscreen Windowed Mode** - Enables fullscreen windowed mode.
 Requires Windowed Mode to be enabled (WndMode = 1).
- * **Game Load Fix** - Disables free-saving in a few rooms that would cause game issues upon file loading back into the rooms.
+ * **Game Load Fix** - Fixes multiple errors and crashes in game's quick save feature.
+Disables free-saving in a few rooms that would cause game issues upon file loading back into the rooms.
+ * **Game Results Fix** - Fixes an issue where the game would crash when loading game results while in game.
  * **Halogen Light Fix** - Fixes the prison hallway halogen lights
  * **Hang On Pause Fix** - Fixes an issue where the game will hang when Esc is pressed while transition is active.
  * **Hospital Chase Fix** - Correctly syncs an attack animation to the rest of the cutscene that plays out during the Hospital chase.
  * **Hotel Water Fix** - Restores lighting values for the hotel water.
+ * **Image and FMV Scaling** - Dynamically scales fullscreen images and videos to fit whatever screen resolution is being used.
  * **Improved Storage Support** - Allows you to save the game when you have more than 2 TB of free space.
  * **Increase Blood** - Increases the blood pool size of dead enemies to better match the PS2 version.
  * **Increase Draw Distance** - Fixes distant hallway walls (such as those in the Woodside Apartments) from suddenly appearing.
 This makes them appear gradually, more naturally.